sfl0r3nz05/TelematicsNetworkDesign/README.md

 - Verify the service:

 <img src="img/front.png" alt="drawing" width="700"/>

+## Connect to GNS3 Server from GNS3 client

 7. Now, it is time to connect to the server via the GNS3 client and configure the preferences properly.